API authentication with the Citrix ADC appliance

 Audience: OAuth Action can be configured with an intended recipient of the token.
 All tokens are matched against this configured URL.
-A NetScaler appliance has an additional capability where the audience field actually points to a pattern set on the appliance.
-Using this pattern set, an administrator can configure more than one URL for the audience.
+A Citrix ADC appliance has an additional capability where the audience field actually points to a pattern set on the appliance.
+Using this pattern set, an administrator can configure more than one url for the audience.

-add policy patset oauth_audiences bind patset oauth_audiences https://app1.company.com bind patset oauth_audiences https://app2.company.com bind patset oauth_audiences httpsL//app1.company.com/path1 set oAuthAccess oauth-api-access -audience oauth_audiences <!--NeedCopy-->
+add policy patset oauth_audiences bind patset oauth_audiences https://app1.company.com bind patset oauth_audiences https://app2.company.com bind patset oauth_audiences httpsL//app1.company.com/path1 set oAuthAction oauth-api-access -audience oauth_audiences <!--NeedCopy-->

 In the preceding example, more than one audience is specified in a pattern set.
 Therefore, an incoming token is allowed only if it contains any of the configured URLs in the pattern set.

 Issuer: Identity of the server whose tokens are to be accepted.
 Maximum Length: 127.
-It is a good practice to configure the issuer of the tokens in OAuth action.
-This ensures that tokens issued by wrong Authorization Server are not allowed.
+It is a good practice to configure the issuer of the tokens in an OAuth action.
+This ensures that tokens issued by the wrong authorization server are not allowed.

-SkewTime: Specifies the allowed clock skew in number of minutes that a NetScaler appliance allows on an incoming token.
+SkewTime: Specifies the allowed clock skew in minutes that a Citrix ADC appliance allows on an incoming token.
 For example, if skewTime is 10, then the token would be valid from (current time - 10) min to (current time + 10) min, that is 20 min in all.
 Default value: 5

 AllowedAlgorithms: This option allows administrator to restrict certain algorithms in the incoming tokens.
 By default, all the supported methods are allowed.
 However, these can be controlled using this option.